Spider-Man: Far From Home teaser trailer swings into view, reveals Jake Gyllenhaal's Mysterio

 The first teaser trailer for Spider-Man: Far From Home swung onto the internet early Tuesday.

 The globetrotting adventure stars Tom Holland as Spider-Man in his second turn as the web-slinging Marvel superhero.
-Jake Gyllenhaal plays Mysterio, with Zendaya taking on the role of Michelle Jones.
+Jake Gyllenhaal plays the villain Mysterio, with Zendaya reprising her role as Michelle Jones.
 Spider-Man: Homecoming director Jon Watts is back in the director's chair.

 The first trailer for the film played for fans in December at the CCXP event in Brazil.
 Holland announced the impending trailer drop the night before on Instagram.